Large sago container with bird motif · Papua New Guinea - Chambri Sea, Aibom Village · ID: 3052328

 The Iatmul speaking village of Aibom in the Chambri region forms the artistic center of Middle Sepik pottery.
 The Aibom potters produce a most amazing array of decorated, functional pots which are traded all over the area for salt, fish and raw material such as shells.

-The object Large sago container with bird motif with the object ID 3052328 was last part of the auction Collectors’ Items Sale at September 24, 2025 on Zemanek-Münster Auction house.
-The object with the lot number 39 achieved a sales price of EUR 250.
+The object Large sago container with bird motif with the object ID 3052328 was part of the auction Collectors’ Items Sale on September 24, 2025, lot number 39 at that time and is currently available for EUR 300 in Open sale.

 Here you will find more objects and interesting facts about Oceanian art.